Skip to main content

-What Can You Do with an Anthropology Degree?
+What Can You Do With an Anthropology Degree?

 A career in anthropology may spur images of buried bones and the adventures of “Indiana Jones,” but the field is broad — and not limited to excavation sites and lost temples.
-While archeology often garners the most attention in popular culture, it's just one of many directions you can take.
+While archaeology often garners the most attention in popular culture, it's just one of many directions you can take.

 So, What is Anthropology?